 Summary:

 The Wharton Independent School District (Isd) in Texas has only one middle school, Wharton J H, which serves students in grades 6-8.
-Despite the school's diverse student population, it has consistently ranked in the bottom 10% of Texas middle schools and struggles with low academic performance, particularly in reading and math.
+The school has consistently ranked in the bottom half of Texas middle schools and struggles with significantly below-average performance on state assessments across multiple subjects and grade levels.

 Thank you for your feedback!